A new publication series, “DKV-Statusberichte”, is launched.

 Always there for you

-Founded in 1909, DKV is at the forefront of refrigeration and air conditioning technology in Germany.
-Our mission is to advance the industry through research, collaboration and innovation.
+Founded in 1909, the DKV is at the forefront of refrigeration, air conditioning, and heat pump technology in Germany.
+Our mission is to advance the industry through research, collaboration, and innovation.

 Mission

-At DKV, we strive to advance the fields of cryogenics, refrigeration, air conditioning and heat pump technology.
-Our aim is to promote innovation and support our members through research and collaboration.
+At DKV, we strive to advance the fields of cryogenic, refrigeration, air conditioning, and heat pump technology.
+Our goal is to promote innovation and support our members through events and collaboration.

 Promote sustainable practices in climate technology.